 - debts resulting from benefit overpayments (unless they are as a result of fraud)

-Certain debts cannot be included in a DRO, although they do count towards your reasonable outgoings for the purposes of creating a budget.
+Certain debts cannot be included in debt relief order, although they do count towards your reasonable outgoings for the purposes of creating a budget.
 These include:

 - magistrates’ court fines;

 - child maintenance payments or arrears;

 - debts from personal injury claims made against you; or